john-terenzio/vim/README.md

-JT's .vimrc
+JT's vimrc
 ===========

-This is my .vimrc.
-I use a handful of plugins:
+This is my vim configuration.
+I also use a handful of plugins:

 * [Solarized](https://github.com/altercation/vim-colors-solarized)
 * [Ctrl-P](https://github.com/kien/ctrlp.vim)